RAM-FRANCO/carbonsync/README.md

         - `Female 50+ In range` -> **BROKEN** (becomes `In_range` which fails matching)
     - **Tradeoff**: Changing the order or adding spaces in the status keyword will break the parser.

-### Requirement Ambiguity
-One of the main tradeoffs is that the requirements aren't fully defined yet.

-### Source of Truth Dilemma: CSV vs. User Input
+### Strategic Decision: CSV as Single Source of Truth
-Contemplating whether to add manual input fields for **Metabolic Health Score** and **Creatinine** to allow for simulations, or to strictly follow the CSV as the single source of truth to ensure absolute data consistency.
-Currently, relying solely on the CSV ensures absolute data consistency and architectural simplicity but limits the user's ability to experiment with "what-if" scenarios.
+I chose to strictly follow the CSV as the single source of truth to ensure absolute data consistency and architectural simplicity.
+While this prevents "what-if" simulations, it guarantees that the dashboard reflects verified clinical data without the risk of manual input errors.

 ## File Structure